Heinitzburg Hotel: Our full report

 The hotel can book guests on a wide selection of day trips and activities, including golf, horse riding and game viewing.
 Massages can be arranged in your room.
 The hotel can also book private transfers for guests.

-Directions: Turn left off Sam Nujoma Drive into Heinitzburg Street.
-The hotel is at number 22, on the left, up a very steep driveway.
+- Turn left off Sam Nujoma Drive into Heinitzburg Street.
+The hotel is at number 22, on the right, up a very steep driveway.

 Food & drink